SimonXIX/carbon-graph/README.md

 - sulfur hexafluoride (SF<sub>6</sub>)
 - nitrogen trifluoride (NF<sub>3</sub>)

-The total kilograms of carbon dioxide equivalent for each transportation mode is then divided by 1000 to get the total weight in metric tonnes and data is manually transferred to the Json format in transport.json.
+The total kilograms of carbon dioxide equivalent for each transportation mode is then divided by 1000 to get the total weight in metric tonnes and data.
 The application reads that data, sums the data for each year, parses it using Python into the format required by Chart.js, and passes it to JavaScript to use [Chart.js](https://www.chartjs.org/) to render charts.

 ### energy